ellianima/home-soc-lab/playbooks/daily-operations.md

 ### Step 1 — Read shift handover notes

-Before opening any tool, read what the previous session left behind.
+Before opening any tool, read yesterday's `daily-writeup.md`.

-In a corporate SOC this is a ticketing system (ServiceNow, Jira).
-In your home lab this is your `daily-writeup.md` from yesterday.

-Questions to answer:

 - What cases are still open?
 - Was anything escalated that needs follow-up?